clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

 Build and install kernel module
 -------------------------------

 #.
-From a |CL| system, ensure you are running the *native* kernel.
+Determine which kernel variant is running on |CL|.
+In the example below,
-   Currently only the native kernel is enabled to build and load out-of-tree modules.
+   the *native* kernel is in use.

    .. code-block:: bash

       $ uname -r
       5.XX.YY-ZZZZ.native

-   Ensure *.native* is in the kernel name

 #.
-Install the `linux-dev` bundle to obtain the kernel headers, which are
+Install the kernel dev bundle corresponding to the installed kernel.
+The
-   required for compiling kernel modules.
+   kernel dev bundle contains the kernel headers, which are required for compiling kernel modules.For example:

+   * `linux-dev` for developing against the native kernel.
+   * `linux-lts-dev` for developing against the LTS kernel.

    .. code-block:: bash